Pradeep Chowbey: Education & career

 Chowbey was the first to introduce the technique called MAFT (Minimally Invasive Fistula Treatment) in entire Asia-Pacific region.
 The technique is performed for surgical treatment of anal fistulas through a fistulascope.
 This concept was a breakthrough surgical treatment for anal fistulas as it has a very short recovery period, requires no dressings and there are no chances of loss of control (fecal incontinence).

 He operated on 14 years old Mihir Jain, believed to be World's heaviest teenager weighing 237 Kilograms in July 2018.
-By December 2018, Mihir's weight reduced by 100 Kg and now stands at 137 kg.
+By December 2018, Mihir's weight reduced by 100 kg and now stands at 137 kg.

-In 2021, Dr Chowbey embarked on unleashing the excellence of next generation robot, Versius to extend the benefits of robotic surgery even in common surgical conditions like Gallbladder surgery, hernia etc.This next-generation robotic surgery is designed to provide all benefits of laparoscopic surgery with added precision, accuracy and safety.
+In 2021, Dr. Chowbey began utilizing the advanced technology of the next-generation robot, Versius, to extend the benefits of robotic surgery to common surgical procedures such as gallbladder surgery and hernia repair.
+This next-generation robotic surgery system is designed to offer all the advantages of laparoscopic surgery while providing enhanced precision, accuracy, and safety.